[?] Subscribe To This Site

 Turners Beach is just before you head over the bridge onto Captiva and you can park on the Captiva side.

-Captiva beaches
+captiva beaches

 Just on the other side of the bridge from Sanibel are the Captiva Beaches, starting with the Captiva side of Turner Beach.